razamehar/AI-Debate-Simulator/README.md

 # AI Conversation Moderation System

-This project involves a conversation between two AI models, moderated by a human, with a clear topic in mind.
-The system allows a human to input commands and choose which AI model (Model1 or Model2) should respond.
-The conversation is logged and can be reviewed after the session ends.
+This project enables a human moderator to oversee a conversation between two AI models, Model1 and Model2, on a specified topic.
+The system prompts the moderator to set the topic and allows them to decide which model responds at each turn.
+By calling Model1 or Model2, the moderator directs the discussion, ensuring both perspectives are explored.
+The entire conversation is logged for review after the session.
 ## Description

 The system allows the user to: